UMass-UCAs/umass-ucas.github.io/faq.md

 <br/>

 __Q: How do I apply?
 When will I know whether I've been selected?__ <br/>
 __A:__ We generally release applications around the mid-semester date for the following semester.
 When applications are live, they can be found [here](https://umass-ucas.github.io/uca-app/).
-For Spring 2020, we plan to release decisions by late November/early December.
+For Spring 2021, we plan to release decisions by early-mid November, but due to the volatility of next semester this date may be moved later.

 <br/>